 Hack: if you want to make these chocolate bars protein-packed, sub in half of the coconut powder for collagen powder!
 Then, the chocolate bars are technically a healthy snack 😉

-Frequently Asked Questions About Puffed Rice Chocolate Bars
+Puffed Rice Chocolate Bars FAQs

 Though puffed quinoa would work, it will most like have a different flavor than rice cereal.
-You may also need to adjust the liquid to puffed rice ratios if using quinoa puffs as they're much smaller.
+You may also need to adjust the liquid-to-puffed rice ratios if using quinoa puffs as they're much smaller.
 I'd start by adding in ¼ cup more puffed quinoa and going from there.

 The puffed rice bars are set in the freezer.
 However, once they've hardened they can be stored in either the fridge or the freezer.
-They don't freeze completely solid but they taste best after sitting at room temperature for 5-10 minutes before eating.
+They don't freeze completely solid, but they taste best after sitting at room temperature for 5-10 minutes before eating.
 Otherwise, make sure to keep them chilled until you're ready to enjoy them.

-More Super Easy Gluten-Free Recipes
+More Super Easy Gluten-Free Recipes You'll Love

 Dairy & Gluten-Free Chocolate Bars With Caramel